zaid91/PingPong-AirLevitation/README.md

 which controls the location of the ping pong ball inside a acrylic tube.

-We have used a centrifugal fan as the levitating medium to contorl the ball and to measure the distance of the ball we used a HC-SR04 ultrasonic sensor.
+We have used a centrifugal fan as the levitating medium to contorl the ball and to measure the distance of the ball using an Ultrasonic sensor.

-We have attached two labVIEW VI for the ultrasonic sensor and the Fan which run on FPGA along with the complete project file for the mentioned system.
+We have attached two labVIEW FPGA based program for the ultrasonic sensor and the Fan which runs on the main VI and controlled by the PID VI.